-If more than one fixture is selected, the Wheel LCD will show the parameter data for the "Primary Fixture".
+If more than one fixture is selected, the Wheel LCD will show the parameter data for the "Primary Fixture" only.

-If all the selected fixtures are of the same type - moving the control wheels will adjust the same parameter levels for all the selected fixtures.
+If the selected fixtures are all of the same fixture type moving the control wheels will adjust the same parameters for all the selected fixtures.

-However, if the selected fixtures are of different fixture types, the following rules will apply:
+However, if the selected fixtures are of different fixture types the following rules will apply:

-The control wheels will control the parameters displayed on the WHEEL LCD for the "Primary Fixture" (and any other selected fixtures of the same fixture type), and the corresponding parameters (if applicable) for selected fixtures of different types.
+The control wheels will control the fixture parameters displayed on the WHEEL LCD for the "Primary Fixture" (and any other selected fixtures of the same fixture type), and they will control the corresponding parameters (where applicable) for the selected fixtures of different types.